Foreign travel advice

 Pickpocketing, mugging and armed robbery are a problem, especially in major cities, including Bogotá, Medellín, Cali and the Caribbean coast.
 British nationals have been robbed at gunpoint in the Candelaria area of Bogotá and across many cities in Colombia.

-Be vigilant, particularly if you are in public places used by foreigners, or near official buildings.
-Avoid deprived areas of cities.
-Take care on city streets, especially after dark or if you are on your own.
-Do not carry large amounts of money or wear expensive jewellery.
+Be vigilant in public places used by foreign nationals or near official buildings.
+Take care on city streets, especially in deprived areas of cities, after dark or if you are on your own.
+Do not carry large amounts of money or wear expensive-looking jewellery or watches.

 The British Embassy has received reports of criminals in Colombia using drugs to subdue their victims.
 This includes the use of scopolamine, which temporarily incapacitates victims.
 Criminals can administer drugs through food, drinks, cigarettes, aerosols and even paper flyers.
 Victims become disoriented quickly and are vulnerable to robbery, sexual assault, rape and other crimes.

-Dating applications and websites are often used by criminals to identify and lure foreign nationals who are travelling alone and looking to meet local people.
+Criminals use dating applications and websites to identify and lure foreign nationals who are travelling alone and looking to meet local people.
 Criminals work in teams, with women easing the victim into a false sense of security.
 Victims are incapacitated and robbed.
-Incidents have been reported in nightclubs, bars, restaurants, public transportation (including taxis) and on city streets.
-Do not accept invitations from strangers to their accommodations, and do not invite strangers to your accommodation.
+Incidents have been reported in nightclubs, bars, restaurants, public transportation, including taxis, and on city streets.
+Do not accept invitations from strangers to their accommodation, and do not invite strangers to your accommodation.

 Do not leave food or drinks unattended and do not take anything offered by strangers.
 These drugs can cause serious medical problems, including loss of consciousness, memory loss and can be fatal if administered in large quantities.
 Get local medical attention as soon as possible.